NorthumbriaResearchComputing/oswald-docs/docs/quickstart/accessing-oswald.md

 sftp oswald
 ```

+!!! note
-*Note*: The configuration file is per-user on your machine - other users will not see your Oswald username unless you share the file.
+    The configuration file is per-user on your machine - other users will not see your Oswald username unless you share the file.